-My Blueberry Cobbler is an easy recipe made with cake mix!
-This is basically a dump cake because that’s what you do: dump the ingredients in the pan and it tastes like the best blueberry cobbler you’ll ever eat!
+My easy Blueberry Cobbler recipe starts with cake mix!
+This is basically a blueberry dump cake because that’s what you do: dump the ingredients in the pan and it tastes like the best blueberry cobbler you’ll ever eat!

 Blueberry cobbler and dump cake are very similar.
 A cobbler is a baked dessert with fruit topped with a batter, biscuit or dumpling.